djfroofy/mancalas/README.md

 The only UI so far this has are files in mancalas.live package - so you'll need editor with live coding capabilities (LightTable, emacs, vim fireplace, etc) to play.
-Eventually I'm aiming for simple web based interface so I might retarget to Clojurescript or keep base game logic modules portable between Clojure and Clojurescript.
+Eventually I'm aiming for simple web based interface so I might retarget to ClojureScript or keep base game logic modules portable between Clojure and ClojureScript.

 I dunno, I have two kids and an enterprisey office job so just authoring this README is pretty ambitious for me.
 So don't expect much here and I won't make